railsbridge/bridge_troll/README.markdown

 ## Adding features

-For details on how to add a feature, click [here](wiki/How-to-add-features.md).
+For details on how to add a feature, click <a href="wiki/How-to-add-features.md">here</a>.

 ## Running tests